Robert Maillet

 Robert Maillet (born October 26, 1969) is a Canadian actor and retired professional wrestler.
 He is known for his time in the World Wrestling Federation (WWF) from 1997 to 1999, where he performed under the ring name Kurrgan and was a member of The Truth Commission and The Oddities.
-He is also known for his roles in films such as 300 (2007), Sherlock Holmes (2009), Immortals (2011), Pacific Rim (2013), Brick Mansions (2014), Hercules (2014), and Deadpool 2 (2018).
+He is also known for his roles in films such as 300 (2006), Sherlock Holmes (2009), Immortals (2011), Pacific Rim (2013), Brick Mansions (2014), Hercules (2014), and Deadpool 2 (2018).

 Early life

-Maillet was born in Georgetown, Ontario near Toronto and Mississauga.
+Maillet was born in Georgetown, Ontario, northwest of Toronto.
 Less than a year later, his family moved to Ste-Marie-de-Kent, New Brunswick, a French-Acadian village where he grew up.

 Professional wrestling career

+Early career (1989–1997)

 He began wrestling as the Acadian Giant in the early 90s.
-Maillet made an initial appearance in the WWF on November 11, 1991 when he wrestled as The Cajun Giant, defeating Bob Bradley in a dark match at a television taping in Utica, NY.
+Maillet made an initial appearance in the WWF on November 11, 1991, when he wrestled as The Cajun Giant, defeating Bob Bradley in a dark match at a television taping in Utica, NY.
 He worked for Super World of Sports as Giant Goliath in 1991.
-He also spent some working for the Japanese W*ING promotion as Goliath El Gigante.
+He also spent some time working for the Japanese W*ING promotion as Goliath El Gigante.

+World Wrestling Federation (1997–1999)

 He was signed to the WWF in 1997, alongside The Jackyl, as a member of The Truth Commission.
-The group was sent to the United States Wrestling Association (USWA) before being called up to the main WWF roster, where Maillet's ring name evolved into The Interrogator and later to Kurrgan (whose name was inspired by The Kurgan, and was occasionally referred to as Kurrgan the Interrogator on television).
+The group was sent to the United States Wrestling Association (USWA) before being called up to the main WWF roster in June of that year, where Maillet's ring name evolved into The Interrogator and later to Kurrgan (whose name was inspired by The Kurgan in November 1997, and was occasionally referred to as Kurrgan the Interrogator on television).
 Under the tutelage of The Jackyl, a charismatic cult leader, Kurrgan was a heel known for applying the Iron Claw to his opponents and not breaking the hold until The Jackyl slapped him across the face.

-After The Truth Commission disbanded, Maillet (now billed simply as Kurrgan) continued as a singles wrestler managed by The Jackyl.
+After The Truth Commission disbanded in March 1998, Maillet (now billed simply as Kurrgan) continued as a singles wrestler managed by The Jackyl.
 He later went on to be part of The Oddities, The Jackyl's new stable; however, once The Jackyl was removed as the advisor of The Oddities and replaced by the Insane Clown Posse, The Oddities turned face and became fan favourites.
-Maillet later worked for Jacques Rougeau's wrestling events as Kurgan.
-On July 8, 2005, he wrestled Jim Duggan.
+Kurrgan was taken off WWF TV in February 1999 and was later released that November.

+Mexico and Canada (1999–2001)

+After WWF, Kurrgan worked in Mexico CMLL as Gigante Kurrgan.
+He also worked in the Independents in Canada working in Nova Scotia, Calgary and British Columbia.
+By the end of 2001, Kurrgan took a hiatus from wrestling.